 Three Powerful Ways to Start a Speech

 I've been a public speaker most of my life, and I've listened to countless speeches by others.
-If you end up sitting in the back of an audience when the speaker goes up to the podium, you can tell very quickly if he or she is someone the audience will cherish and enjoy listening to, or whether they will slot the speaker into the category of unremarkable, boring, and let's-sneak-a-look-at-my-watch so that I can get out of here.
+If you end up sitting in the back of an audience when the speaker goes up to the podium, you can tell very quickly if he or she is someone the audience will cherish and enjoy listening to, or if they will slot the speaker into the category of unremarkable, boring, and "let's sneak a look at my watch so that I can get out of here."
 This decision is made within 90 seconds.
 And it has virtually everything to do with how a speaker starts the speech.

 Powerful Opener #1: The Story

 Begin with a story.
 It can be a fable that illustrates your point (not a too obvious or familiar story), or it can be your personal anecdote.
 Either way, consider strongly starting with a narrative that encapsulates the key message you're trying to convey.

 Why do stories work?
 Let me tell you a story!
 In the Arabian Nights, a king orders a woman to die by execution, and the evening before she's supposed to be hanged, they ask her what her final wish was.
 She said that she would like to spend time with the king and tell him a story -- and the king, curious, grants her this wish.
 She tells him a wonderful tale and the king is enthralled by her description, and he falls in love with the characters, and he is hanging on her every word when -- she tells him she can't finish the story until the next night.
 And now he can't have her executed the next day because she hasn't finished her story.
 So the next night she finishes the story and begins a new one and stops again just before bedtime, so again the king has to let her live.
 This happens story after story, and the woman escapes execution until finally, the king sets her free.